-An accident can easily result in a number of catastrophic injuries, from whiplash to broken bones all the way to injuries to the spinal cord, neck, and back.
-Depending on the severity of the accident, many of these are injuries that can be healed with time, therapy, and excellent medical care.
+An accident can cause a number of catastrophic injuries, from whiplash to spinal cord, neck, and back injuries.
+Depending on the severity of the accident, many of these are injuries can heal with time and medical care.
 Traumatic brain injuries, however, are often devastating and, in many cases, irreversible.

-A traumatic brain injury, or TBI as it’s often called in the medical profession, is a severe injury to the head that results in serious damage to the brain.
+A traumatic brain injury, or TBI, is a severe injury to the head that results in serious damage to the brain.
 In the luckiest of cases, a TBI may merely inconvenience the victim and clear up after a few days of rest.
 In the worst cases though, TBIs can leave their victims a different person with seriously reduced cognitive functions or even cause them to be in a permanent vegetative state.

 The Facts About TBIs

-The Centers for Disease Control and Prevention (CDC) estimate that nearly 1.7 million people die each year from the complications of a traumatic brain injury.
+The Centers for Disease Control and Prevention (CDC) estimate that nearly 1.7 million people die each year from brain injury complications.
 Of these individuals, 52,000 die from their injuries and another 275,000 are hospitalized.
-The remaining 80%, roughly 1.3 million people, are treated and released from medical care.
-This is caused partly by extensive advancements in medical technology and partly because 75% of these TBIs are concussions or similarly mild brain injuries.
+The remaining 80 percent, roughly 1.3 million people, are treated and released from medical care.
+This is caused partly by extensive advancements in medical technology and partly because 75 percent of these TBIs are concussions or similarly mild brain injuries.
 What’s truly overwhelming is the fact that traumatic brain injuries count for one-third of all injury related deaths in the United States.

 Additionally, there are three main age groups that are most at risk when it comes to TBIs: